retnuh/haskell-sudoku/README.md

 ## Future stuff

-I'll probably do the first of these, the rest aren't too likely (at least at the moment)
+I'll probably do the first of these, and maybe the second; the rest aren't too likely (at least at the moment).

 - make a `MessageQueue` typeclass to see if different ways of gathering the messages can reduce the message count.
 It's essentially just a `Monoid` and I think a sorted list should see some improvements if the `IsValue` messages get delivered before other messages.
+- Look at type families to deal with the issue of some of the partial functions.
+I'm interested in using Haskell to make clearly wrong things inexpressible rather than just something to avoid.
 - Look at an implementation using the [Conduit](https://github.com/snoyberg/conduit) library.
 This would be a pretty different implementation paradigm (maybe) so could be interesting.
 Also looks like a very interesting library.
 - Also look at doing an implementation using [FRP](https://wiki.haskell.org/Functional_Reactive_Programming) using maybe [Reactive Banana](https://wiki.haskell.org/Reactive-banana) or [Reflex](https://github.com/reflex-frp/reflex).
 - Possibly implement the addtional "contstrained by box" rule I've discovered but never implemented in the Clojure version.
 I don't know if this would solve the "hardest" puzzle or not, but it should be much easier to implement than a full backtracking/search based soultion.